AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 In terms of images, the goal is to serve the best quality images as efficiently as possible. -->

-## What are the key benefits of the latest Smart Imaging? {#what-are-the-key-benefits-of-smart-imaging}
+## Benefits of Smart Imaging {#what-are-the-key-benefits-of-smart-imaging}

-Smart Imaging provides better image delivery performance by automatically optimizing image file size based on client browser in use, the device display & network conditions.
-Because images constitute most of a page's load time, any performance improvement can have a profound impact on business KPIs such as higher conversion rates, time spent on a site, and lower site bounce rates.
+Smart Imaging enhances image delivery by automatically optimizing file size based on the user's browser, device display, and network conditions.
+This approach ensures faster loading times and a better viewing experience across different environments.
+Because images constitute most of a page's load time, any performance improvement can have a profound impact on business KPIs such as the following:

+* Higher conversion rates.
+* Time spent on a site.
+* Lower site bounce rates.

 The newest key benefits of the latest Smart Imaging include the following:

-* Now supports next generation AVIF format.
+* Supports next generation AVIF format.
 * PNG to WebP and AVIF now supports lossy conversion.
 Because PNG is a lossless format, earlier WebP and AVIF being delivered were lossless.
 * Browser Format Conversion (`bfc`)
 * Device Pixel Ratio (`dpr`)